Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 \end{thm}

-Therefore, to satisfy \eqref{decay.intro}, it is clear that \emph{one must choose} $\phi_{|\mathcal{H}^+}(v)$ to oscillate at the frequency $-\omer$ (or equivalently choose $\Phi_H$ in \eqref{PhiHintro} that does not oscillate) so that $D_v \phi$ does not oscillate towards the Cauchy horizon $\CH$, which is an essential requirement of \eqref{decay.intro}; this is therefore an ad-hoc construction.
+Therefore, to satisfy \eqref{decay.intro}, it is clear that \emph{one must choose} $\phi_{|\mathcal{H}^+}(v)$ to oscillate at the frequency $-\omer$ (or equivalently choose $\Phi_H$ in \eqref{PhiHintro} that does not oscillate) so that $D_v \phi$ does not oscillate towards the Cauchy horizon $\CH$, which is an essential requirement of \eqref{decay.intro}.

 We conclude by emphasizing that it is conjectured that $D_v \phi$ is oscillatory in the black hole interior for generic solutions of \eqref{1.1}--\eqref{5.1}(see, e.g., \cite{review}) which is why the solutions of Theorem~\ref{thm.II} are non-generic\footnote{However, as explained in Section~\ref{collapse.section}, the solutions of Theorem~\ref{thm.II} possess the main features of conjecturally generic solutions.}.
 Therefore, to require $D_v \phi$ to be non-oscillatory in the black hole interior, as demanded by \eqref{decay.intro}, it is crucial for our gluing strategy discussed in Section~\ref{gluing.intro} to allow for the \emph{prescription of (possibly non-generic) tangential event horizon data}, to ensure that the assumptions of Theorem~\ref{scat.thm.intro} are satisfied.
 This strategy is at the heart of our approach.